Hold-Krykke-BA/DBD/Assignment2/README.md

 ```

 #### 9. If you are to store one million ASCII strings with an average size of 10 characters in a bloom filter, what would be the approximate space consumption, given an allowed false positive rate of 5%?.
+From the above question we found that each string should take up 6.223576456637802 bits of space.
+That gives approximately 6.223.576 bits or less than 0.6 megabyte.

 ### Task 3 - Huffman coding